 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about levetiracetam

-- Levetiracetam solution
+- Levetiracetam oral/injection drug information

-- Levetiracetam (Advanced Reading)
+- Levetiracetam (Intravenous) (Advanced Reading)

-- Levetiracetam Intravenous (Advanced Reading)
+- Levetiracetam (Oral) (Advanced Reading)